Adobe-Experience-Cloud/analytics-io-lab/sections/s4_trended_data/README.md

     "dimension": "variables/daterangehour",    <-- The dimension is a time granularity

-    "settings": {                              <-- We need to add a "settings" section "dimensionSort": "asc",	               <-- To specify sorting by dimension value instead of sorting by metric value }
+    "settings": {                              <-- We need to add a "settings" section "dimensionSort": "asc",	               <-- to specify sorting by dimension value instead of sorting by metric value }
 }
 ```